sonic-net/DASH/dash-pipeline/README-dash-workflows.md

   Headers are emitted into the imported `SAI` submodule (under `SAI/SAI`) under its `inc`, `meta` and `experimental` directories.

   Implementation code for each SAI accessor are emitted into the `SAI/lib` directory.
-* Compile the implementation source code into `libsai.so`, providing the definitive DASH dataplane API.
-Note this `libsai` makes calls to bmv2's emdedded P4Runtime Server and must be linked with numerous libraries, see for example `tests/vnet_out/Makefile` to gain insights.
+* Compile the implementation source code into `libsai.so`, providing the definitive DASH data plane API.
+Note this `libsai` makes calls to bmv2's embedded P4Runtime Server and must be linked with numerous libraries, see for example `tests/vnet_out/Makefile` to gain insights.

 ### Restore SAI Submodule
 As mentioned above, the `make sai` target generates code into the `SAI` submodule (e.g. at `./SAI/SAI`).
-This "dirties" what is otherwise a cloned Git repo from `opencomputeproject/SAI`.
+This "dirties" what is otherwise a cloned Git repository from `opencomputeproject/SAI`.
 ```
 make sai-clean
 ```

 To ensure the baseline code is restored prior to each run, the modified directories under SAI are deleted, then restored via `git checkout -- <path, path, ...>` .
-This retrieves the subtrees from the SAI submodule, which is stored intact in the local project's Git repo (e.g. under `DASH/.git/modules/dash-pipeline/SAI/SAI`)
+This retrieves the subtrees from the SAI submodule, which is stored intact in the local project's Git repository (e.g. under `DASH/.git/modules/dash-pipeline/SAI/SAI`)

 ## Build saithrift-server
 This builds a saithrift-server daemon, which is linked to the `libsai` library and also includes the SAI-to-P4Runtime adaptor.
 It also builds Python thrift libraries and saithrift libraries.